Vishalpatle913/PRODIGY_WD_04/README.md

 - *About Me Section*: A detailed background, education, and professional experience.
 - *Portfolio*: Display your previous projects and showcase the work you have done.
 - *Contact Form*: A simple way for potential employers or clients to reach out.
-- *Light dark mode in portfolio.
+-  Add Light dark mode in portfolio.

 ## Technologies Used